trifon-git/AAU_BDS24_1stSemester_FinalProject/README.md

 **Some processes required adjustments partway through the project.
 To address this, we created mid-steps that were executed only once to implement the necessary changes and ensure the pipeline continued smoothly.**

+---

+## **[STEP 6.1] - Add Extra Variables to the Processed Data**
+- Using APIs to add latitude,  longitude aswell as population numbers which will be useful for our application

+---

 ## Authors
 - **Anders Bjerring**